GOODHUE COUNTY

 Central point

 Clay Bank The depot here was a remodeled boxcar.
 It was gone by the 1950s.
-The line was abandoned in 1965.
+The line, later CGW, was abandoned in 1965.
 The store in the photo was razed in the late 1960s after serving as a residence for a few years.

-dennison This station was just south of CR 31/CR 9.
+Dennison This station, built in 1905, was just south of CR 31/CR 9.
 The station was on the east side of the tracks.
+It was closed in 1955 and demolished in 1964.

 Eggleston The line here was abndoned in 1941 in favor of the newer line that ran across Prairie Island.
 The depot was demolished in 1946.